 We want to make sure that we have really strong pipelines for development specialisms.
 That is absolutely critical.
-We have put in place a development faculty as part of the international academy.
-We are revisiting the standard setting for technical specialisms, both for what we need now and in the context of the international development strategy in thinking for the future.
-Also, and I think this is an opportunity in the merger, there are paths in for those from previous specialisms across the whole department.
-We see examples of those from a development background now playing roles as heads of mission and we see former FCO colleagues becoming development directors.
-The opportunity is to build new pathways with potentially more breadth and depth than either of the previous departments were able to offer.
+We have put in place a Development Faculty as part of the International Academy.
+We are revisiting the standard setting for technical specialisms, both for what we need now and in the context of the International Development Strategy in thinking for the future.
+Also, and I think this is an opportunity in the merger, there are paths in for those from previous specialisms across the whole Department.
+We see examples of those from a development background now filling roles as Heads of Mission and we see former FCO colleagues becoming Development Directors.
+The opportunity is to build new pathways with potentially more breadth and depth than either of the previous Departments were able to offer.

 Baroness Rawlings: I would like to ask you a question relating to finance.
-It was known that the FCO was on quite a tight budget before the merger, and that DfID, with 0.7%, was actually well funded before the merger.
+It was known that the FCO was on quite a tight budget before the merger, and that DFID, with 0.7%, was actually well funded before the merger.
 What is your view regarding the confidence and influence that has grown at the new Foreign Office, or the FCDO, with so much more money available?

-Sir Philip Barton: It is worth remembering, in a sense, that DfID had a lot of programme money and ODA, but the operational expenditure used to pay for people was quite tightly controlled.
+Sir Philip Barton: It is worth remembering, in a sense, that DFID had a lot of programme money and ODA, but the operational expenditure used to pay for people was quite tightly controlled.
 The Foreign Office did have some ODA and spent some, and had some other programme money as well, but on a much smaller scale, and had quite a tight budget on the kind of money you need to run a global network.

-In coming together as a single department, we are now a big department with a lot of people, with more complexity in our global network.
-We have a very significant amount of money compared to the FCO, but not compared to DfID, and, as you all know, there was the difficult decision the Government took in light of the pandemic to temporarily reduce the amount of ODA from 0.7% to 0.5% of GNI.
+In coming together as a single Department, we are now a big Department with a lot of people, with more complexity in our global network.
+We have a very significant amount of money compared to the FCO, but not compared to DFID, and, as you all know, there was the difficult decision the Government took in light of the pandemic to temporarily reduce the amount of ODA from 0.7% to 0.5% of GNI.
 So, overall, there is temporarily less programme resource, although it is still very significant at whatever it is now—roughly £10 billion or so a year.

-Baroness Rawlings: Was it affected at all by leaving the EU, because there were so many programmes that were with the EU in DfID financially?
+Baroness Rawlings: Was it affected at all by leaving the EU, because there were so many programmes that were with the EU in DFID financially?

 Sir Philip Barton: There is a tail of money that goes to the EU, but that is coming to an end in the next year or two, if I remember rightly.

-Juliet Chua: It is included in the withdrawal agreement, yes.
+Juliet Chua: It is included in the Withdrawal Agreement, yes.

 The Chair: When you say a tail, what kind of tail are you talking about, and what does it do?

-Sir Philip Barton: I think, Juliet, it is set out in the withdrawal agreement.
+Sir Philip Barton: I think, Juliet, it is set out in the Withdrawal Agreement.

 Juliet Chua: Yes, absolutely.
 It is essentially our contribution to development spending within the EU.
 We can write to the committee if you would like further details on the profile of that going forward.

-Sir Philip Barton: As part of the withdrawal agreement, there was an agreement on the amount of money.
+Sir Philip Barton: As part of the Withdrawal Agreement, there was an agreement on the amount of money.
 Basically, it was around the forward financial plan which the EU had in its timeframe for allocation.
-There was a commitment on the part of the UK, on a declining basis, to meet part of that as part of the withdrawal agreement.
+There was a commitment on the part of the UK, on a declining basis, to meet part of that as part of the Withdrawal Agreement.

 The Chair: I am sure the committee would appreciate further information on that.